-Esri is making these changes in a phased approach.
-Esri customers must act now to be ready for this change.
+Esri made these changes in a phased approach.
+Esri customers must act to accommodate this change.

-- Currently, ArcGIS Online supports configuring HTTP or HTTPS.
-With the update planned for December 8, 2020, the “HTTPS Only” default will be enforced, and customers will no longer have the option of turning it off.
-However, for ArcGIS Enterprise the customer has full control of the HTTPS/HSTS enforcement for their configuration.
+- Formerly, ArcGIS Online supported configuring HTTP or HTTPS.
+With the update of December 8, 2020, the “HTTPS Only” default has been enforced, and customers can no longer have the option of turning it off.
+However, for ArcGIS Enterprise, the customer has full control of the HTTPS/HSTS enforcement for their configuration.

-- ArcGIS Hub is being updated to enforce the use of the HTTPS-only standard on all sites and pages, starting September 8th, 2020.
+- ArcGIS Hub has been updated to enforce the use of the HTTPS-only standard on all sites and pages, starting September 8th, 2020.

-- Esri is planning to enforce HTTPS Only in the World Geocoding Service on September 29, 2020.
+- Esri enforced HTTPS Only in the World Geocoding Service on September 29, 2020.
 This important security update is likely to affect some ArcGIS software and custom solutions.

 Am I affected by the switch to HTTPS Only?

-You will be affected when ArcGIS Online is switched to HTTPS Only if any of the following scenarios or workflows is true to your operations:
+You will be affected when ArcGIS Online was switched to HTTPS Only if any of the following scenarios or workflows is true to your operations:

 - Customer items already added to ArcGIS Online with HTTP Only URLs will be inaccessible.
 This includes all items added to ArcGIS Online that are hosted by the customer’s on-premise ArcGIS Enterprise server.
 Remember that no new items will be added via HTTP.